| |

 Rene Matoušek (1958-1991), photo from www.matica.hr

-He was born in 1958 in a place called Vukovar [on
+was born in 1958 in a place called Vukovar

-to tell us the sad story.
-Matoušek was a real humanist, creative writer and
+hell to tell us the sad story.
+Matoušek was a real humanist,

-his sensibility and sense of life's joy despite his tragedy.
-(Notes
+share his sensibility and sense of life's joy despite his tragedy.

 Rene Matoušek